Skip to main content

 Frequently Asked Questions

-NRI quota MBBS eligibility covers three groups: (1) students who themselves hold NRI status, (2) Indian-resident students sponsored by a close NRI relative (in most states, only a parent/legal guardian — see the sponsor-eligibility note above), and (3) PIO/OCI cardholders.
+NRI quota MBBS eligibility covers three groups: (1) students who themselves hold NRI status, (2) Indian-resident students sponsored by an NRI parent/legal guardian or another sponsor only where current rules permit it, and (3) PIO/OCI cardholders.
 NEET-UG qualification is mandatory for all three groups — there is no NEET exemption for NRI quota MBBS.

 Yes.
 Per the Supreme Court and National Medical Commission (NMC), NEET-UG qualification is mandatory for every MBBS seat in India, including NRI quota — the minimum bar is the NEET qualifying score (50th percentile General category; this exact mark changes every year, e.g. NEET-UG 2025 General was 144/720 and NEET-UG 2024 General was 162/720).
 NRI quota seats are not rank-based, but the NEET qualifying-score requirement is non-negotiable.